amorphic/jimternet/content/how-to-build-inexpensive-garden-boxes-from-fence-palings.md

 <center>![old boxes][old boxes]</center>

 By comparison, fence palings are treated to withstand moisture *and* sunshine.
 The large custom boxes I made from fence palings a few years ago are still going strong:

 <center>![original boxes][original boxes]</center>

-The new boxes described here a similar but slightly improved and more compact design.
+The new boxes described here are a similar but slightly improved and more compact design.

 <!--more-->
 ---